Table of Contents

 1. Go to the student’s profile and select Colleges & Applications > My Colleges from the left menu.

 The Predictive Chances table helps you understand how likely your student is to be accepted into a college for different application rounds.
-Each row displays a specific application round, its deadline, and your student’s estimated chance of admission.
-The likelihood of acceptance is highlighted in purple, making it easy to spot.
+Each row shows the application round, the corresponding deadline, the estimated chance of admission (or odds of a positive outcome), and the corresponding acceptance likelihood—a label indicating the college's selectivity for the student.

 To view Predictive Chances on Scoir, your student needs to have their GPA and standardized test scores included in their profile.